Buying ex-mine vehicles can save you thousands but some vehicle components can be subject to corrosion as shown with this 2015 Toyota Hilux Dual Cab.

 Firstly there are mine vehicles that get parked next to the boss’s donger (transportable cabin) and may occasionally go down to the pit like this Toyota Hilux I inspected then there are real mine vehicles that get used in the pit daily and taken underground.

 Buying Ex Mine Vehicle – 3 Obvious Tell Tale Signs

 Before getting down on your hands and knees to look in every nook and cranny.
-There are some obvious telltale signs as to whether you’re buying an ex mine vehicle that has been used for its intended purpose and subject to abuse or if you’re buying an ex mine vehicle that has been the bosses pride and joy like the one below.
+There are some obvious telltale signs as to whether you’re buying an ex-mine vehicle that has been used for its intended purpose and is subject to abuse or if you’re buying one that has been the boss’s pride and joy like below.

 From the first appearance ask yourself, “Is the appearance of the vehicle consistent with the age and kilometres”.